benglines/immerse/_pages/log.md

 ## Log

-### Week 6: 31 MAY 2021
+### Week 7: 4 JUNE 2021

 #### Goals

-* Get SpyDrNet SHREC tests working, and add a couple tests.
+* Deepdive into SpyDrNet SHREC API so I can start implementing new algorithms and features
-* SpyDrNet SHREC examples:
-  * Reduction vs. feedback voter example (example with replicated ports, and an example with the orignal ports)
-  * Inoutput port example
-  * Bigger design, perhaps my RISCV processor from 323.
-* Finish making tutorial page for SpyDrNet SHREC
+* Work on SpyDrNet SHREC "Voters Before/After Every Flip-Flop" algorithm
-* Finish reading TMR paper.
+* Clean up/add to bit2fasm module on Computing Boot Camp page, and also make a pull request for the rest of the changes I've made.
 * Read "Synchronization Techniques for Crossing Multiple Clock Domains in FPGA-Based TMR Circuits" to learn more about clock domains.
-* Clean up/add to Project X-Ray, bit2fasm, and FASM modules on the Computing Boot Camp website.
+* Work with Jacob on SpyDrNet SHREC tutorial page.

 #### Daily Updates